-- (i) Does $\sin x = \frac{4}{3}$ exist for some value of angle x?
-How can you say? - (ii) The value of sin A and cos A is always less than 1.
-Why? - (iii) Is tan A product of tan and A?
-Justify your answer.
+(i) $\sin x = \frac{4}{3}$ does exist for some value of angle x?

+- (ii) The value of sin A and cos A is always less than 1.
+Why? - (iii) tan A is product of tan and A.

 There are three more ratios defined in trigonometry which are considered as multiplicative inverses of the above three ratios.
+Multiplicative inverse of "sine A" is "cosecant A".
+Simply written as "cosec A"